Tomasz-Lab/deepFRI2-trainer/README.md

-The CSV's first column (configurable with `--id-column`) is the protein id, and by default a single column named `label` is the target -- pass `--label-columns` for a multi-task CSV or a differently-named label column; a CSV can carry other columns that are not labels (a benchmark like PEER also has a `sequence` column), so "every column but the id" is not assumed.
-Whether the task is classification (0/1) or regression (real-valued) is detected from the label column(s)' own dtype, and a run trains one or the other -- not both, so a CSV mixing 0/1 and real-valued label columns is rejected: split it into two CSVs. `--structures` is a directory of MMCIF structures, turned into embeddings and distograms by [FRIdata](https://github.com/Tomasz-Lab/FRIdata) (`configs/paths.yaml :: custom`); an already-built FRIdata dataset can be passed directly with `--dataset` instead.
+The CSV's first column (configurable with `--id-column`) is the protein id, and by default a single column named `label` is the target -- pass `--label-columns` for a multi-task CSV or a differently-named label column.
+Whether the task is binary classification or regression is detected from the label dtype.
+`--structures` is a
+directory of MMCIF structures, turned into embeddings and distograms by [FRIdata](https://github.com/Tomasz-Lab/FRIdata) (`configs/paths.yaml :: custom`).
+An already-built FRIdata dataset can be passed directly with `--dataset` instead.
 The train/eval split reuses the same MMseqs2 homology-aware clustering as the GO flow.

 This writes a target matrix under `configs/paths.yaml :: custom.out_dir` plus an `overrides.yaml` next to it, carrying the config a training run needs (dataset name, label kind); pass it to `train.py` with `--set-file`.
-Everything else -- `--stages`, `--weights-*`, checkpoint selection, outputs -- works exactly as it does for a GO run; there is simply no test or CAZy set (those TSVs are not written) and, for a regression task, no sigmoid on predictions and no Fmax (`training.selection_metric` should be `eval_loss`, which the generated overrides already set).
+Everything else (`--stages`, `--weights-*`, checkpoint selection, outputs) works exactly as it does for a GO run.

 ### Predefined splits (PEER, FLIP, ...)